yihan1998/yihan1998.github.io/_posts/2024-03-06-linux-io-multiplex.md

 | `Eventfd` |             :v:Here to provide lightweight notification              | Lightweight synchronization between threads.
 Can be combined with `epoll` to achieve asynchronous event notification in multi-threaded envirnment. |

 # What is I/O multiplexing and why do we need it

+Imagine you are a bartender.
+It's 3pm and the bar is quite empty right now.
+You are staring at the ceiling, totally bored and lost in your mind, when a man comes and asks for Irish Coffee.

+As night falls and it's the happy hour time.
+The bar is getting busier and there is no time for you to doze off.

 # `Select`: OG of I/O Multiplexing